Wildlife & Landscapes

 • 10+ years spent photographing, living and guiding in the Greater Yellowstone Ecosystem

-• has led countless photography day tours while working for Jackson Hole Wildlife Safaris
+• Has led countless photography day tours while working for Jackson Hole Wildlife Safaris

-• has led polar bear photography expeditions in Churchill, Manitoba (Canada)
+• Has led polar bear photography expeditions in Churchill, Manitoba (Canada)

 JHWS_Icon_Binoculars